Proven-Paradox/shaper-system/Handbook.md

 #### Streetwise
 Attributes: Mind, Heart
+Knowledge about the present.
 Understanding everyday goings on the seedier side of life.
 This skill lets you know what parts of town belong to what gangs, what a given bit of graffiti means, the price of illicit goods, and similar bits of knowledge.

 #### Survival
 Attributes: Mind, Soul